jason-boenjamin/cse15l-lab-reports/lab5.md

 <br>
 **TA EdStem Post**
 <br>
 TA: Have you tried going to the lines that Junit specifies?
 Also, have you looked at the terminal output when you run `bash test.sh` ?
 I see a line that states "`java.lang.IllegalArgumentException: Could not find class [ListExamplesTest.java]`".
-Once you recheck your "test.sh" file, you can utilize JDB as a way to debug your code, simply type in `javac -g ListExamples.java` followed by `jdb ListExamples`.
+Once you recheck your "test.sh" file, you can utilize JDB as a way to debug your code, simply type in `javac -g *.java` followed by `jdb ListExamples`.

 **Student's Response**
 <br>